hasura/graphql-engine/ref/hasura-microservices/notify/index.rst

 .. note ::

-  For Hasura projects on Google Compute Engine / Google Container Engine, SMTP settings with standard ports like 25, 465, 587 will not work, since Google Compute Engine does not allow outbound connections on ports 25, 465, and 587.
+  For Hasura projects on Google Compute Engine / Google Container Engine, SMTP settings with standard ports like 25, 465, 587 will not work, since Google Compute Engine does not allow outbound connections on these ports.
 Hence, make sure that your SMTP provider have alternate ports like 2525 in case you want to deploy on Google Cloud.
 You can find more details and possible solutions `here <https://cloud.google.com/compute/docs/tutorials/sending-mail/>`_.

 SparkPost
 ^^^^^^^^^

 To start sending emails using SparkPost, `signup <https://www.sparkpost.com/>`_ for an account and create a sending domain.
 You have to obtain an API key after verifying the sending domain.
 SparkPost provides helpful interface to guide through the process.
-SparkPost's free plan should be enough to cover your intial email volume.
+SparkPost's free plan should be enough to cover your initial email volume.

 .. note::